Some system thinkers and their ideas

 Activities are behaviors that happen over time, and change the state of the system or something in its environment.

-Natural and designed (accidental and purposive) systems
+There are natural and designed (accidental and purposive) systems

 A designed system is often described in terms of aims (motivations), activities (behaviors), actors and objects (structures).